gigachat-ai/react-data-grid/README.md

 5. Sign in with the credentials provided
 6. Input the `http://localhost:3000` in the developer bar and click the submit icons (Paper plane icon)

+## Known issues
+When resizing the window, the grid throws an error.
+Just close it and continue using the app.